Partial Knee Replacement

 Frequently asked questions

 How long will my new partial knee replacement last?
 Research has shown that the newer types of implants I use have lower wear rates giving them longer life expectancies.
 In younger patients implants may not last a lifetime requiring revision if arthritis progresses or implants show signs of wear.
+The National Joint Replacement Registry records a revision rate following unicondylar knee replacement of 15% at 10 years

 Will I have pain after my partial knee replacement?